gnanda/crapchat/README.md

 # crapchat
-A useless chat application to play around with new stuff
+A useless chat application to play around with stuff